 Are you a landlord with a frustrating tenant?
 You’re not alone.
 Many landlords find out the hard way that they have frustrating tenants in one of their rental properties.
-In this article, we’re sharing 4 ways to deal with a frustrating tenant in Philadelphia and in the 19147 zip code.
+In this article, we’re sharing 4 ways to deal with a frustrating tenant in Philadelphia.

 If you own a rental property, sooner or later you’re going to deal with a frustrating tenant in one of your properties.
 Maybe they trashed the property, maybe they never pay rent on time, maybe there are too many people living there, maybe they just call you for every little thing.
 No matter what the situation, tenants like that will eventually rent your property.
 Here are 4 ways to deal with a frustrating tenant in Philadelphia when it happens it to you.

 Try to convince or negotiate with your tenants.

 You can try to reason with your tenants and explain that you provide a service, so they need to pay and treat it properly.
 Perhaps your tenants don’t realize they are inconveniencing you or maybe they’re not paying because they need a different payment schedule (such as weekly instead of monthly).